NSSAC/REDDIEGO/README.md

 ## Data staging and data exchange between modules

-Each instance of REDDIE-Go will have a run_id, and will use a storage diretory hierarchy like this:
+Each instance of REDDIE-Go will have a run_id, and will use a storage directory hierarchy like this:

 ```
 run_id/base/ (would be read-only)